Ava Sambora, 22, Shows Off Bare Shoulders In Vintage Bon Jovi Tee: ‘I Got It From My Mama’

 Yesterday I graduated from Loyola Marymount University!
 I earned a B.A. in Psychology with a minor in Women’s and Gender Studies!
 I am hoping to attend graduate school in Fall of 2021!
 Thank you to all the wonderful people in my life who made this journey possible!
 Cheers to all the grads! ???????????????? #LMU20

 For the third slide, Ava was pictured once again in an up-close image.
 The fledgling actress wore her blond hair long, straight, and flipped over to one side.
-Her facial features are a striking mix of the good looks of both her parents.
+Her facial features, which are a striking mix of the good looks of both her parents, were evident in this snap.
 She appeared proud to be representing both her father and her mother in this manner.

-Fans loved the pics, sharing their feelings regarding three images in the comments section of Ava’s post.
+Fans loved the pics, sharing their feelings in the comments section of Ava’s post.
 They also spoke of their love of both Richie and Heather, the band Bon Jovi, and how pleased they were to see the young woman honor both of her talented parents in one photo.

 “Wow a tribute to your mother and father at the same time,” said one follower.